dinphil/dinphil.github.io/Markdown/Dining Philosophers.md

 Hacking And Learning
 --------------------------

 The Dining Philosphers is the Unviersity of Pennsylvania's official Computer Science Club.
-This is teh home of the Hacking and Learning Team on the DP that focuses on spreading practical coding education and fostering the hacker community.
+This is the home of the Hacking and Learning Team on the DP that focuses on spreading practical coding education and fostering the hacker community.
 This website contains a lot of the resources we use to teach code and we're constantly working to make things better.
 We hope that eventually this will become a great place to find all the tools you need to pick up any skill you might need to build something real.

 > These materials have been developed by a lot of people over time and these people are credited with their contributions along with the materials they created.